mauricioaniche/ck/README.md

 For brevity, within this documentation, package prefixes such as `com.github.mauricioaniche.ck` are omitted.

+## Architecture

+### Core Components

+- **CK:** The backbone class of the tool, `CK` manages the orchestration of the entire metrics collection process.
+It initializes metric finders, handles file partitioning based on available memory, sets up AST parsers with appropriate environment settings, and manages execution flow across different directories and JAR dependencies.
+It dynamically adjusts its behavior based on user inputs like `useJars`, `maxAtOnce`, and `variablesAndFields` to optimize the processing of Java files for metrics collection.
+- **Runner:** The entry point of the application, housed in the `ck` package.
+This class processes command-line arguments to configure and launch the metrics collection process.
+It handles user input for the project path, JAR inclusion, file partitioning, metrics detailing, and output directory setup. `Runner` orchestrates the overall execution by initializing and utilizing the `CK` class and handling result output through `ResultWriter`.
+- **MetricsExecutor:** This class extends `FileASTRequestor`, a component of the Eclipse JDT (Java Development Tools) core.
+It plays a pivotal role in the CK framework by orchestrating the metrics collection process.
+The `MetricsExecutor` coordinates the creation of the Abstract Syntax Tree (AST) for Java source files, which is essential for analyzing and extracting code metrics.

 ## How to use the standalone version

 You need at least Java 8 to be able to compile and run this tool.